1 Introduction

 -

-where Deribit’s knowledge of client transactions can be exploited to Deribit’s advantage or to the advantage of another client;
+where Deribit’s knowledge of Client transactions can be exploited to Deribit’s advantage or to the advantage of another Client;

 -